What is a Tummy Tuck, and is it Right for me?

 However, once everything heals most people are very satisfied with the results!

-In most cases, insurance will not cover a tummy tuck.
+In most cases, insurance will not cover an abdominoplasty.
 However, in some rare instances, it might.
 For instance, if you have a hernia and a surgeon has to go into the same area to repair it, a tummy tuck might help with the recovery.
 But unless you have a serious muscular issue in your abdomen, your tummy tuck will be considered cosmetic and won’t be covered.

 To see if a tummy tuck would be right for you, speak with one of our plastic surgeons.
 Call our offices to schedule a consultation about tummy tucks.